 Currently, there are a few robo-advisors that offer products with a focus on income generation.
-One notable one is StashAway’s Income Portfolio which offers a projected income of 3.75%.
-Syfe’s REIT+ focuses on only REITs investment and delivered a dividend yield of 4.6% in 2019.
+One notable ones include StashAway’s Income Portfolio, and Endowus Income Portfolios which offer monthly payouts based on different income and growth needs.
+Income Syfe’s REIT+ focuses on only REITs investment and delivered a dividend yield of 4.6% in 2019.
 MoneyOwl’s WiseIncome is a flexible income solution that offers payouts from 4.5% to 8% p.a., including payouts from your capital.

 #10 Dividend Stocks

 Dividend stocks are another source of passive income available to investors.
 However, it does have the potential to be more variable as dividend payouts can be cut depending on the company’s performance and economic variables.